matkoch/matkoch.github.io/_drafts/2020-07-02-msbuild-tasks.md

 Note that we add a condition to check if `EnableCustomTasks` is enabled (Line 9).
 This little trick allows us to **easily opt-out from attaching the task**.
 Faulty MSBuild tasks have a high chance to completely break a referencing project and to cause confusion about where the error originates from:

 <div class="tweet" tweetID="1072394313592647684">I really try to like @JetBrainsRider - but I just don’t have enough time for it...</div>

-Before we can finally pack our package, we need to run `dotnet publish` on the tasks project for both target frameworks:
+  pack our package, we need to run `dotnet publish` on the tasks project for both target frameworks:

 {% highlight batch linenos %}
 dotnet publish --framework netcoreapp2.1